 The Blind Beggar

-The Blind Beggar is a historic pub located on Whitechapel Road.
-Built in 1894 on the site of an Inn established before 1654, the pub has a rich history.
-This history includes a gangster murder by locals Ronnie and Reggie Kray in 1966, the founding of the Salvation Army, and the birth of brown ale.
-With having an impressive outdoor area in London, great ale, and even The Krays Gangster Tour, it’s no wonder why this classic pub is on the list for a great night.
+The Blind Beggar is a historic Whitechapel pub located right on Whitechapel Road.
+Built in 1894 on the site of an Inn established before 1654, the pub has a rich history, a gangster murder by locals Ronnie and Reggie Kray in 1966, the founding of the Salvation Army, and the birth of brown ale.
+With having an impressive outdoor area in London, great ale, and even The Krays Gangster Tour, it’s no wonder why this classic pub in Whitechapel is on the list for a great night.

-The restaurants and bars in Whitechapel have something for everyone.
+The bars and restaurants in Whitechapel have something for everyone.
 The area has a wide mix of places, from old traditional pubs to modern and classic eateries.
 You’ll find something for whatever mood you’re in!
 The above are just our favourite places to eat and drink in Whitechapel, but there’s plenty more to be discovered!
-If you’re looking for more places to drink check out our favourite bars and pubs in Aldgate, which isn’t too far from Whitechapel.
+If you feel like exploring close by Whitechapel, there are a few more great places to eat in Aldgate which boasts many vegan and vegetarian options, as well as our favourite bars and pubs in Aldgate.